Hard Money Lenders Arizona: Fast Funding Solutions

 Here’s how HomeLight Buy Before You Sell works:

-The program has a flat fee of 2.4% of your current home’s sold price.
-However, the potential savings in other areas, such as moving expenses, temporary housing, and possibly even the purchase price of your new home, might outweigh this cost.
+While the program has a flat fee based on your current home’s sold price, you can save a lot in other areas, such as moving expenses and temporary housing, and possibly secure a better purchase price for your new home.
 Additionally, HomeLight’s BBYS fees are generally much lower than the interest rates on bridge loans, which typically range from 9.5% to 12%.

 3 top hard money lenders in Arizona